-Flower fragrances never really go out of style, but as soon as warmer months hit, brighter skies and growing blooms outside tend to ignite that creeping urge to go and splash out on lovely floral perfume.
+Flower fragrances never really go out of style—but as soon as the spring months hit, brighter skies and growing blooms outside tend to ignite that creeping urge to go and splash out on lovely floral perfume.

 If you are trawling the web for floral perfume inspiration, it can be tricky to work out how to buy fragrance online without actually smelling it.
 This isn't helped by the fact that flower fragrances can come with the risk of smelling like you’ve just walked through a field of blooms or had an unfortunate encounter with some stubborn lily pollen.
 So if you’re after an untraditional flower fragrance, or scents incorporating botanicals that aren't necessarily in-your-face flower explosions, it’s important to choose your spritz carefully and opt for one with a number of well-blended notes.

-Luckily, whether you’re looking for a signature flower fragrance or are a self-confessed perfume polyamorist (guilty) and want a new addition to your collection, there are plenty of nuanced and delicate floral perfumes to choose from.
-This is our pick of the most beautiful scents to try, from a seductive niche scent with lush tropical flowers to a classic rose perfume with a sweet modern twist.
-Truly, there is a beautiful floral fragrance to suit every taste.
+Whether you’re looking for a signature flower fragrance or are a self-confessed perfume polyamorist (guilty) and want a new addition to your collection, there are plenty of nuanced and delicate floral perfumes to choose from.

-1. Jo Malone London Red Hibiscus Cologne Intense
+1. Jo Malone London Rose Blush Eau de Cologne

 3. Gucci Bloom Profumo di Fiori Eau de Parfum